-Dr Paula Nuttall gained her BA and PhD from the Courtauld, writing her doctoral thesis on the reception of Netherlandish painting in fifteenth-century Florence.
-She is Director of the V&A’s Late Medieval and Early Renaissance Year Course, and she lectures for a range of other institutions including the National Gallery, Christie’s Education and NADFAS
+Dr Paula Nuttall wrote her doctoral thesis on the reception of Netherlandish painting in fifteenth-century Florence.
+She is a specialist in artistic relations between Italy and Northern Europe.
+Her acclaimed book is From Flanders to Florence: The Impact of Netherlandish Painting, 1400-1500 (Yale University Press, 2004).
+Paula is Director of the V&A Late Medieval and Early Renaissance Year Course.
+She lectures for a range of other UK institutions and societies.

 Maeve O’Donnell-Morales studied at New York University and Hunter College and is currently finishing her doctorate at the Courtauld.
 She worked as a Legal Assistant in the Vice President’s Office at the Metropolitan Museum of Art for four years and has given art history courses for Hunter College and other New York based organisations, as well as lecturing at the Courtauld Gallery.